czc/nb_distribution/README.md

 output.
 A higher value of column 6 indicates a more reliable event.
 But sometimes it can be real event when breakpoints fall in the repetitive regions but with a low value.

+## novoBreak workflow on Cancer Genomics Cloud of Seven Bridges

+Thanks for the help of the Bioinformatics team from Seven Bridges, we have optimized and released novoBreak as a public workflow (https://cgc.sbgenomics.com/public/apps#ZCHONG/novobreak-commit/novobreak-analysis/).
+Please feel free to use and we welcome any feedback from the users.
+Thanks!

 ## NEWS

 * 20150814: Updated cluster module.
 Improved speed a lot.